A-j-K/aws-ca-stuff/ca/README.md

 intermediate/certs/aws-iot-chain.cert.pem
 ```

-We now register these with AWS IoT
+We now register these with AWS IoT (note at the end we assign the returned ARN to a shell var as we need it later on)

 ```
 cd /rootb/ca